eiizvertins/Odin-recipes/README.md

 # Odin-recipes
 First Odin project
-This website is build using HTML.
+This website is build using HTML